teaglebuilt/BuiltByCode/README.md

 # BuiltByCode

-Social blog platform for developers.
+A community for developers.
+I built this app straight out of Nashville Software School.
+The purpose is mind is to create a community that allows us to continue to learn and grow by sharing.

+Each user has the benefits of contributing to the blog or creating their own post or lessons / tutorials.
+Every user can create a custom profile.
+This application can be used for hiring, training, self taught coders, and graduates like myself.

 Built with the MERN stack.
 (Mongoose, Express, React/Redux, Node.JS)

 # Dependencies